terrylowry/gigroom-signalling/Protocol.md

 ### `room destroyed` (server) (🖅 allowed)

 This means the group call has ended.
-You will receive this message in two cases:
+You will receive this message in three cases:

 * The room has been destroyed by the Creator while you were in it or you were in the allowed list.
+This serves as an update notification for the list you received in `room list`.
+* You have been removed from the allow-list of the room while you were in it or you were in the allowed list.
 This serves as an update notification for the list you received in `room list`.
 * The room was destroyed because everyone left the room (which automatically destroys it) while you were in the allowed list but *not* in the room itself (since there is no one remaining in the room to receive a `destroyed` in that case).

 You will receive a message like this: